Ariel Winter: Career

 In 2014, she voiced Penny Peterson, Sherman's adversary-turned-friend in the DreamWorks Animation film Mr. Peabody and Sherman.
-She also lent her voice to characters in two animated films - Disney's Bambi II and Blue Sky's Ice Age: The Meltdown.

 Winter has appeared in feature films, most notably in Kiss Kiss Bang Bang, Speed Racer, Duress, and Opposite Day.
 She also appeared on the Halloween-themed TV film Fred 2: Night of the Living Fred.
 For her leading role in the film The Chaperone, she was nominated at the Young Artist Awards 2012 as "Best Actress in a Motion Picture".

+In 2026, Winter portrayed Cognita in Clash of the Thundermans.

+Activism

 As of 2025, she volunteers at SOSA as a decoy in sting operations against child sexual predators.
 She is an advocate against childhood abuse, citing growing up in the entertainment industry as a source of passion against exploitation.

-She is scheduled to reprise her role as Sofia in Royal Magic in 2026.